zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-10.md

 [end of dialogue]

 Raul says to Tiffany, “What are the chances that Ro b will be here on time?”
 “What are the chances” means “How likely is it?”
-Wh at is the probability that Rob will be here on time?
+What is the probability that Rob will be here on time?
 Normally, when we talk about the chances or the probability, people give a percentage – how likely something is to happen.
 For example, the people who try to forecast the weather , who try to say whether it’s going to rain tomorrow or not, usually give the cha nce of rain in a percentage.
 “There’s a 50 percent chance it will rain tomorrow, ” or “There’s an 80 percent chance that it will rain tomorrow.”
 Tiffany says – in talking about the chances of Rob being here on time, she says – “I’d say it’s 50 -50.”
 “50-50” means it could be that he shows up on time or not.
 There’s an equal p robability.

 Tiffany says, “You never know.
 He might surprise us  and be early.”
 Raul doesn’t believe this, however.
 He says, “Fat chance of that  happening.”
 The expression “fat (fat) chance” is an informal one which means s omething is very unlikely, almost impossible.
 It’s a very informal expression.
 It has nothing to do with someone being fat, someone being overweight.
 It jus t means that there is not a very good chance.
 In fact, it’s almost impossible.
 If my friend says to me, “I’m going to walk over to that woman and ask for her ph one number.”
 And I say to him, “Fat chance,” which means she is not going to give you her phone number, maybe her email address.
 I guess people give out em ail addresses now.
 I don’t know.